Home Cocktails Other / Unknown Lemouroudji

 Common Mistake

-A common mistake is not allowing the ginger and cayenne to steep long enough, which can result in a less flavorful drink.
+One common mistake is not letting the ginger and cayenne pepper steep long enough, which can result in a lack of depth in flavor.

 Frequently Asked Questions